Dominic339/GAM305_GreenTeam/README.md

 As the lead over the UI/UX, I implemented a health bar, ammo bar, crosshair, and a minimap so that they appear on the screen.
 I will continue to tweak them to suit the game as it is intended among the team.
 ---

+Module Five Project Log Team Reflection

+Individual Contribution (Jeff Frates – Programmer) As the programmer for Team Green, I developed core gameplay systems including player movement, enemy AI (roaming enemies and turrets), projectiles, and the health system with pickups.
+I also supported system integration, ensuring gameplay data connected properly with UI elements such as health and ammo.
+Additionally, I contributed to QA testing by helping organize system-based testing and tracking bugs using GitHub Issues.
+I worked within GitHub branches, submitted pull requests, and collaborated with team members to debug issues and improve overall system functionality.